 - Fill each section of the fruit with the appropriate colored royal icing.

-- Use a turkey lacer, boo boo stick or a toothpick to pop the air bubbles and push the icing in place.
+- Use a turkey lacer, boo boo stick, or a toothpick to pop the air bubbles and push the icing in place.

 That’s all there is to it.
 Cookie stamps make life easier.
-Well, it does make citrus cookies easier and that makes life easier.
+Well, it does make citrus cookies easier, and that makes life easier.

 How to Make LemonCookies with Cookie Stamps Video:

-You hope you know how much I like to make videos for you.
+I hope you know how much I like to make videos for you.
 Here is your cookie stamp lemon, lime, and orange cookie video.

-For some reason I’m on a ‘turn a food item into a cookie’ kick.
+For some reason, I’m on a ‘turn a food item into a cookie’ kick.
 If you want to make breakfast cookies, I have a few tutorials and videos for you like How to Make Waffle Cookies, How to Make Bacon Cookies, and How to Make Egg Cookies.
-If breakfast isn’t what your looking for, here are a few snacks that might help you get through the day!
-How to Make Awesome Pineapple Cookies, Make Simple Lemon Cookies in 2 Easy Steps, How to Make Donut Cookies, How to Make Nacho Cookies, Watermelon Cookie Platter and How to Make an Easy Pizza Cookie Platter.
+If breakfast isn’t what you’re looking for, here are a few snacks that might help you get through the day!
+How to Make Awesome Pineapple Cookies, Make Simple Lemon Cookies in 2 Easy Steps, How to Make Donut Cookies, How to Make Nacho Cookies, Watermelon Cookie Platter, and How to Make an Easy Pizza Cookie Platter.